 Initial public offerings or IPOs allow a private company to sell its shares to the general public.
 This means you don’t have to be part of some exclusive hedge fund or venture capital firm to invest in such a company.
 Once a company goes public, it can often raise additional capital while providing value to shareholders in the form of stock appreciation, dividends, or both.

 Instacart is a company that some expect to go public in 2021.
 The grocery delivery app has gained significant traction since the demand for delivery services increased substantially in 2020 due to shelter-in-place orders.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 For those familiar with the service and perhaps even use it, investing in the company might sound like a great opportunity.
 After all, who doesn’t love owning part of the companies they know and love?